impredicative/irc-rss-feed-bot/README.md

 interruption of any preexisting conversations.
 * Poll frequency of each feed is individually customizable.
 * Entry URLs are shortened by default using [`bitlyshortener`](https://github.com/impredicative/bitlyshortener/).
+* For each new feed with no history in the database, only up to five of its most recent entries are posted.
+The rest are never posted but are nevertheless saved in the database.
+Future entries of the feed are all posted.
+This feature exists to limit flooding a channel when one or more new feeds are added.

 ## Links
 * Code: https://github.com/impredicative/irc-rss-feed-bot